 - These air fryer brussel sprouts are so good.

-- Instant Pot stuffed peppers would work great as a new Ninja Foodi recipe too.
+- Instant Pot stuffed peppers and stuffed pepper casserole would work great as a new Ninja Foodi recipe too.

-Here’s the printable recipe (has instructions for the crispier 2 egg pepper and the less crispy 1 egg pepper inside).
+Here’s the printable recipe for Ninja Foodi breakfast stuffed peppers.
+This has instructions for the crispier 2 egg pepper and the less crispy 1 egg pepper inside.